Stoke-on-Trent - Potworks of the week

 The light coloured mound at the front of the photo is slag from the Shelton works deposited at Tinkersclough.

-to the centre right, alongside the loop line railway bridge.
+Towards the bottom right the Rose and Crown can be seen alongside the loop line railway bridge.

 On the horizon can be seen the spire of Wolstanton Church.